Guilleber/IFT6135-A1P3/README.md

 ## Install & prerequisites

 To setup the project, please download the source code and create two additional folders "Models/" and "Data/".
 "Models/" will contain the model's parameters file once the training is completed.
-"Data/" should contain three sub-folders "train/", "valid/" and "test/" each one containing the corresponding dataset part splitted in two "Cat/" and "Dog/" folders.
+"Data/" should contain three sub-folders "train/", "valid/" and "test/" each one containing the corresponding dataset part splitted (except "test/") in two "Cat/" and "Dog/" folders.
+Images' names should be <Dog/Cat>.<number>.jpg for "train/" and "valid/" and <number>.jpg for "test/"

 The following instructions must be executed using Python 3 (tested on Python 3.6.2) with the following libraries:
 - Pytorch 1.0 (other versions may not work)